nordic-institute/harmony-common/doc/harmony-ap_installation_guide.md

 ## 1 Introduction

-This guide describes installation and post-installation procedures for Harmony eDelivery Access Access Point, referenced below as AP.
+This guide describes installation and post-installation procedures for Harmony eDelivery Access Access Point.

 The intended audience of this Installation Guide are Access Point server system administrators responsible for installing and using Harmony eDelivery Access software.